mre/mre.github.io.v2/blog/2017-rust-for-rubyists.md

 ```
 </a>

-The major difference is, that Rust is more leaning towards the C-style `printf` family of function.
+The major difference is, that Rust is more leaning towards the C-style `printf` family of functions here.

 ### That’s it!